IV Therapy

 Before a home IV drip:

-• Inform the doctor if the patient was fed recently
+• Inform the medical team if the patient was fed recently

 • Mention any coughing, choking, or swallowing issues